by Tony Vidler

 Managing clients perhaps should be no different to managing staff then.

-“Sometimes the clients problems are not the problem”.
+“Sometimes the clients “problems” are not actually the problem…the clients behaviour or attitude is”.
 You have to fix the client before you can fix the clients problems.
 Like managing staff, you have to manage clients too.

-It’s the tough side of being a professional adviser: doing what has to be done, whether it is pleasant or not.
+It’s the tough side of being a professional adviser: doing what has to be done and perhaps saying what nobody else will say to them, whether it is pleasant or not.

 So when the professional relationship is just not going as it should, and the frustration begins to mount the thing to do is step back and have a good look at what the real problem is.
 Maybe it is you, or your firms service.
 Maybe.
 Maybe it is just mis-matched expectations between you and the client.
 Maybe it is just an issue which needs some discussion and clarification, or perhaps some education and guidance, or maybe just a bit of patience and quiet leading to bring things moving along as you hoped for.